qiko2k/personal-surface-arch/README.md

 ## 🩹 optional fix if you need it (surface laptop suspend issue)

 > 🛠️ without this, suspend/resume will probably break
-> 💡 only needed for surface laptop (gen 3, 4, 5, etc.)

 ---